Tixit/Gem.js/README.md

 ### `styleObject.copy()`

-Returns a new style that is a copy of the calling style object but has a new `className`. **Written for internal use.**
+Returns a new style that is a copy of the calling style object but has a new `className`. *This was written mainly for internal use.*

 ### `Style.addPseudoClass`